Tricyclic antidepressant: Medical uses

+Nortriptyline and desipramine may be preferred medications over other TCAs among older adults due to their reduced anticholinergic effects, diminished cardiac toxicity, and more linear pharmacokinetics.

 Clinical depression

 For many years the TCAs were the first choice for pharmacological treatment of major depression.
-Although they are still considered to be highly effective, they have been increasingly replaced by antidepressants with an improved safety and side-effect profile, such as the SSRIs and other newer antidepressants such as the novel reversible MAOI moclobemide.
-However, tricyclic antidepressants are possibly more effective in treating melancholic depression than other antidepressant drug classes.
+Although they are still considered to be effective, they have been increasingly replaced by antidepressants with an improved safety and side-effect profile, such as the SSRIs and other newer antidepressants such as the novel reversible MAOI moclobemide.
+However, TCAs have been claimed to possibly be more effective in treating melancholic depression than other antidepressant drug classes.
 Newer antidepressants are thought to have fewer and less severe side effects and are also thought to be less likely to result in injury or death if used in a suicide attempt, as the doses required for clinical treatment and potentially lethal overdose (see therapeutic index) are far wider in comparison.

 Nonetheless, the TCAs are commonly prescribed for treatment-resistant depression that has failed to respond to therapy with newer antidepressants, they also tend to have fewer emotional blunting and sexual side effects than SSRI antidepressants.
 They are not considered addictive and are somewhat preferable to the monoamine oxidase inhibitors (MAOIs).
 The side effects of the TCAs usually come to prominence before the therapeutic benefits against depression and/or anxiety do, and for this reason, they may potentially be somewhat dangerous, as volition can be increased, possibly giving the patient a greater desire to attempt or commit suicide.

+A 2024 systematic review and meta-analysis assessed the beneficial and harmful effects of TCAs in the treatment of major depressive disorder in adults.
+Previous systematic reviews and meta-analyses had not comprehensively assessed TCAs in the same fashion, with the largest including only two TCAs (amitriptyline and clomipramine) and only 36 trials.
+A total of 103 short-term clinical trials with 10,590 participants employing 12 different TCAs (and TeCAs) were included.
+TCAs showed a small benefit on depression over that of placebo in terms of reduction in Hamilton Depression Rating Scale-17 (HDRS-17) scores (mean difference: –3.77 points; or with removal of an outlier study: –3.16 points).
+Due to the possibility of unblinding by side effects, it was unclear whether TCAs had a genuine antidepressant effect or whether the benefits were merely due to amplified placebo effects.
+TCAs had a higher rate of serious adverse effects than placebo, but this did not reach statistical significance (OR = 2.78; 95% CI: 2.18–3.55; k = 35).
+The quality of evidence was low to very low and the results were at high risk of bias.
+Among the collaborators of the systematic review and meta-analysis included Irving Kirsch, Joanna Moncrieff, and Michael P. Hengartner.